shreyaa2910/MachineLearning-mini-project/README.md

 # 📊 Comparative Analysis of ML and DL Models for IMDb Sentiment Analysis

 ## 1. Description
-This project conducts a *comparative study* of four different Machine Learning (ML) and Deep Learning (DL) models for binary text classification.
-The task is *Sentiment Analysis* on the IMDb movie review dataset, classifying reviews as either Positive or Negative.

-Sentiment analysis is a crucial task in *Natural Language Processing (NLP)* with applications ranging from customer feedback analysis to social media monitoring.
+This project compares four ML/DL models on a binary sentiment analysis task, classifying "Positive" or "Negative" reviews from the IMDb dataset.
+This type of analysis is a critical NLP function used for social media monitoring and customer feedback.
-This project benchmarks classical bag-of-words models against sequential (RNN) and transformer-based (DistilBERT) architectures to evaluate trade-offs between *performance, complexity, and training time*.
+The study benchmarks classical "bag-of-words" models (like Logistic Regression) against sequential (RNN) and transformer (DistilBERT) architectures, evaluating trade-offs in performance, complexity, and training speed.
+The findings indicate that, for this specific dataset, an optimized Logistic Regression model provided the best mix of accuracy and efficiency, surpassing the deep learning models under the tested conditions.

 > 🏆 Results show that a well-tuned *Logistic Regression* provides the best balance of high accuracy and efficiency, outperforming deep learning models under current training conditions.

 ---